Anserma language

-Anserma (Anserna, Umbra) is a Chocoan language of Colombia.
+Anserma (Anserna, Umbra) is a Chocoan language of Colombia, spoken by the Umbrá people.
 Dialects included Caramanta and Cartama.
-Glottolog states that an alternative name for it is Umbra, spoken by the Umbrá people.

 The language was thought to be extinct until 7 families were found to speak it in 2011.

-Jolkesky (2016) also notes that there are lexical similarities with the Barbacoan languages due to contact.
+Jolkesky (2016) notes that there are lexical similarities with the Barbacoan languages due to contact.

 Vocabulary

-Few words of Anserma have been preserved.
 Below are listed some of the known words of the Anserma language.